 Jessica Strawser is the editor-at-large at Writer’s Digest, where she served as editorial director for nearly a decade and became known for her in-depth cover interviews with such luminaries as David Sedaris and Alice Walker.
 She’s the author of the book club favorites Almost Missed You, now new in paperback, and Not That I Could Tell, a Book of the Month bestseller; Forget You Know Me, awarded a starred review by Publishers Weekly, and A Million Reasons Why, called “a standout” in a starred Booklist review and named to Most Anticipated lists from Goodreads, SheReads, Frolic, E!
 News & others.
 Her latest, The Next Thing You Know, is a People Magazine Pick for Best New Novel (new in paperback March 2023).
-Her sixth novel, The Last Caretaker, is forthcoming in 2019.
+Her sixth novel, The Last Caretaker, is forthcoming in November 2023.

 Honored as the 2019 Writer-in-Residence at the Public Library of Cincinnati and Hamilton County, Strawser has written for The New York Times Modern Love, Publishers Weekly and other fine venues, and lives with her husband and two children.
 A contributing editor for Career Authors and an active Tall Poppy Writer, she keynotes frequently for writing conferences, book fairs and festivals, book clubs, libraries, writing conferences and events that are kind enough to invite her.
 She tweets @jessicastrawser and enjoys connecting on Facebook and Instagram.

 Let’s stay in touch.
 Join my email list for (very) occasional updates and hellos.